 To mitigate buffer overflow vulnerabilities, developers can use techniques such as bounds checking, stack canaries, and data execution prevention.
 However, these techniques are not foolproof, and attackers can still find ways to exploit buffer overflow vulnerabilities.

-As a red team or pen tester, it’s important to be familiar with buffer overflow vulnerabilities and how they can be exploited.
+As a red team or pen tester, it’s essential to be familiar with buffer overflow vulnerabilities and how they can be exploited.
 By understanding the basics of buffer overflow vulnerabilities and how to exploit them, you can better assess the security of a system and help to identify vulnerabilities that need to be addressed.
-Additionally, by using tools like ROPgadget and Metasploit, you can test a system’s defenses against buffer overflow attacks and identify areas for improvement.
+Additionally, using tools like ROPgadget and Metasploit, you can test a system’s defenses against buffer overflow attacks and identify areas for improvement.